Proof of learning rests in the developed mind and heart of the student, not in a test or grade.

 A portfolio empowers students to build upon the processes and strategies that contribute to their learning and helps them learn from their successes and failures.

 9. They create an opportunity for reflection.

-bulb Digital Portfolios drive the practise of reflection.
+bulb Digital Portfolios drive the practice of reflection.
 Students build advanced higher-order thinking and develop their identities.